graphsense/graphsense-tagpack-tool/README.md

 Then call tagpack-tool.

+### Initialize the database

+To initialize the database with all the taxonomies needed for ingesting the tagpacks, use:

+    tagpack-tool tagstore init

+This will generate a default config.yaml file for the taxonomies.
+To create the default configuration file from scratch (when config.yaml does not exist) use:

+    tagpack-tool config --verbose

-### Ingest taxonomies
+### Ingest taxonomies and confidence scores

-Insert concepts from a remote taxonomy into database, e.g. abuse:
+To insert individual taxonomies into database, use:

     tagpack-tool taxonomy insert abuse
     tagpack-tool taxonomy insert entity
+    tagpack-tool taxonomy insert confidence

-resp. to insert all configured taxonomies at once, simply omit taxonomy name
+To insert all configured taxonomies at once, simply omit taxonomy name

     tagpack-tool taxonomy insert